vertuzz/fullstack-challenge/README.md

 2. **Database Design and Implementation**:
     - We recommend using SQLite for the sake of simplicity, but feel free to choose another database if you have a specific preference.
 Justify your choice.
     - Initiate the database using the data from the provided Excel file.
+Automation is not necessary.

 3. **Backend Development**:
     - Develop a backend in Python to interact with the database.